Chapter 21

 “We can follow our tracks out,” John said over his shoulder.

 “How will we know if it’s day or night?”
-Laureal asked.
-Keeping close behind, she was beginning to have second thoughts.
+Laureal asked, keeping close behind, having second thoughts.

 “Looks like this is some kind of central hub,” said John, looking to the shadowy openings of connecting tunnels.

-Some of the tunnels were small like narrow halls, others were quite large.
+Some of the tunnels were small, like narrow halls.
+Others were quite large.
 Most prominent was the dust.
-Layers upon layers lie on everything.
+Layers upon layers lay on everything.

-“John, this looks dangerous,” seeing that several areas had caved in.
+“John, this looks dangerous,” Laureal cautioned, seeing that several areas had caved in.

 “It’s amazing,” turning and shooting her a smile.